-1. Mining GC: Send money to nonprofits
+1. Mine GC "Ore": send XLM to 5 nonprofits

-When you send money to nonprofits, you can get an equivalent amount back to yourself, in face value GlobalChange digital cash.
+When you send money to nonprofits, you can have an equivalent amount for yourself, in face value GlobalChange digital cash.

 What is the exchange rate?

 For every "CPI gift basket" you send to nonprofits, you always get 300 GC in face value.
 A CPI gift basket represents the current cost in U.S. dollars of a fixed, stable, predefined set of items.